 You can get to the bay by train and boat.

 From JR Sendai Station, take the JR Senseki Line to Matsushima-Kaigan Station.
 A five-minute walk will bring you to the sightseeing boat terminal, where you can purchase a ticket for a cruise around Matsushima Bay.

 Relax and commentary will lead the spotting

-Most visitors ride the Shimameguri Kankosen Kigyo Kumiai boats departing from the center of the tourism area.
-Use your provided map and listen to the bilingual commentary to learn about the interesting names and trivia behind some of the 260 weird rock formations and islets that dot the bay.
+Most visitors ride the Matsushima Shimameguri Kankosen boats departing from the center of the tourism area.
+Consult the provided cruise course map and listen to the bilingual commentary to learn about the interesting names and trivia behind some of the 260 weird rock formations and islets that dot the bay.

-Your seats will be right at water level and looking through glass.
+The seats are about the same height as the surface of the water, and you can gaze upon the scenery through the window.
 Splurge and pay extra if you want an open-air seat on top of the boat.

 Follow the famous poet's route

-A lesser-known service is a ferry running between Matsushima and the nearby fishing town of Shiogama.
+A ferry route also runs between Matsushima and the nearby fishing town of Shiogama.
 The view is different, but equally as impressive.
 Try the Shiogama to Matsushima route to travel the same route haiku poet Matsuo Basho used when he visited Matsushima by rowboat.